EssentialBlocks/button-group/readme.txt

 == Description ==

-**Button Group** is a great way to create a series of buttons to be stacked together.
-Using this block plugin, you can create a button group inside your WordPress block editor and improve your website design without spending much time or any coding.
+**Duel Button** is a great way to create a series of buttons to be stacked together.
+Using this block plugin, you can create a Duel Button inside your WordPress block editor and improve your website design without spending much time or any coding.

 ⚙️ **Completely Customizable:** YYou can customize the content, colors etc. to make it suitable for your website design